apache/pekko/docs/src/main/paradox/stream/stream-quickstart.md

 @@@ note

-Both the Java and Scala DSLs of Akka Streams are bundled in the same JAR.
+Both the Java and Scala DSLs of Pekko Streams are bundled in the same JAR.
 For a smooth development experience, when using an IDE such as Eclipse or IntelliJ, you can disable the auto-importer from suggesting `javadsl` imports when working in Scala, or viceversa.
 See @ref:[IDE Tips](../additional/ide.md).
 @@@

 ## First steps

-A stream usually begins at a source, so this is also how we start an Akka Stream.
+A stream usually begins at a source, so this is also how we start an Pekko Stream.
 Before we create one, we import the full complement of streaming tools:

 Scala